IUDataStructuresCourse/course-web-page-spring-2024/lectures/more-dynamic-programming.md

     Oats            4              350
     Dry Salami      6              400

-Recall the three steps in developming a dynamic programming solution.
+Recall the three steps in developing a dynamic programming solution.
 1. Create a recursive function that selects the best solution from all possible solutions.
 2. Memoize the recursive function to save time on overlapping